preames/public-notes/riscv/vector-idioms.rst

 Shuffles (Rearranging Elements)
 ===============================

 We have a bunch of known shuffles with lowerings which are better than general vrgather.
-Eventually, we need to write all these down somewhere, but for now, here's simple a list of cases we can handle.
-Check the output of clang, or ask around for details.
+A few that have native hardware support (see ISA manual):

 * Vector Select
 * Slide Up and Down
-* Element Bit Rotate (Reverse)
-* Vector Rotate
-* e256 w/VLA
-* Compress

 And a couple of generally useful tactics: